Why do you winterize your rain barrel?

 Step 1: Drain it.
 Completely drain harvested rainwater from your rain barrel.

-Tip: After your rain barrel is completely drained, consider cleaning interior and exterior surfaces.
+Tip: After your rain barrel is completely drained, consider cleaning the interior and exterior surfaces.
 Be sure to remove sediment and debris from inside the rain barrel and use a biodegradable cleaning solution to scrub surfaces (We recommend Dr. Bronner’s Sal Suds Biodegradable Cleaner).
 You’ll thank yourself for cleaning your rain barrel now come springtime.

 Step 2: Disconnect it.
 Disconnect your rain barrel from the downspout it’s connected to.